Death of Olympic hopeful Jack Hatton still bewilders friends, family

 “There is if it’s all my fault,” he says.
 And then he pauses, before adding, “Which doesn’t happen to be the case.”
 Mark is sensitive to the possibility that others might blame him for pushing Jack too hard, too long.
 I interviewed 32 people for this story; none made that suggestion, and most praised Mark’s love for his son and help with his career.
 But it’s instructive that Mark opens this door, because Jack’s judo life grew from Mark’s judo life.

-It begins here: In 1986, Mark, then 28, was running a personnel service in Manhattan, but also had recently lost his mother, owed “a massive amount of back taxes,” was facing eviction and drinking enough alcohol and smoking enough weed that he sought out Alcoholics Anonymous.
-The program took hold on the second try and Mark says he has been sober for 33 years.
-Mark’s sponsor, in ’86, encouraged him to try judo, sensing that its demanding physicality and Eastern discipline would aid in his recovery.
+It begins here: In 1986, Mark, then 28, was running a personnel service in Manhattan, but also had recently lost his mother, owed “a massive amount of back taxes,” was facing eviction and drinking enough alcohol and smoking enough weed that he sought out counseling and recovery, and Mark says he has been sober for 33 years.
+In ’86, a friend encouraged him to try judo, sensing that its demanding physicality and Eastern discipline would aid in his recovery.
 Mark tried it.
 “I got pounded for a year,’’ he says.
 Then he earned his black belt in five years and decided, “My god, I wish I had found this earlier in life.
 If I ever have kids, I will have them do this.”

 Mark met Marie Lorenzen, a Wisconsin girl who came to New York to be an actress, in the early ’90s.
 Together they had Harrison in 1993, after that got married, and then had Jack two years later.
 They built a family life in Brooklyn Heights.
 There were hurdles.
 Harrison is on the autism spectrum, which affects him socially, not academically, but required educational planning.
 He was enrolled in elementary school in lower Manhattan with a very good program for children like him.
 Marie was diagnosed with Stage 3 metastatic melanoma in 2000 and endured debilitating treatment.
 And, like millions of New Yorkers, the attacks on Sept.
 11, 2001, reached deep into their lives.
 On the morning of the attacks, Marie walked with her boys from school in lower Manhattan and across the Williamsburg Bridge to Brooklyn.